RakhithJK/dbeaver-dbeaver-wiki/Composite-Tasks.md

 **Note: This functionality is available only in [[Enterprise Edition]].**

 As the name suggests, the _composite task_ is a type of task that consists of other tasks.
-Just like the other type of tasks, the composite tasks can be scheduled via [task scheduler](Task-Scheduler.md).
+Just like the other type of tasks, the composite tasks can be scheduled via [[Task-Scheduler]].
 Let's take a look at what they can offer.

 ### Creating a _composite task_